CyberAMS/CarND-PID-Control-Project/README.md

 As the starting conditions for each full loop are not absolutely the same, the accumulated full loop cross track error `error` is noisy.
 Therefore, the Twiddle algorithm cannot really converge.
 For example if a lucky loop didn't have a large deviation, it might be forever considered to have the best error although other parameter settings would actually be better.

+Also, some parameter settings lead to the vehicle leaving the track or getting stuck.
+When this occured, I restartet the simulation and the Twiddle algorithm continued.
+As leaving the track or getting stuck leads to a large cross track error `cte` and hence large full loop error `error`, these parameter settings are automatically excluded from being considered as best solution.

 <img src="docu_images/190119_StAn_Udacity_SDC_PP_start_small.gif" width="48%"> <img src="docu_images/190119_StAn_Udacity_SDC_PP_straight_01_small.gif" width="48%">

 ## 5. Discussion